 FERPA allows for disclosure in the above circumstances, but disclosure is not required.
-Additional information can be accessed at the following website: https://registrar.arizona.edu/privacy-ferpa/ferpa-compliance
+Additional information can be accessed at the following website: https://registrar.arizona.edu/privacy-ferpa/ferpa amendment, is a federal law designed to protect the privacy of a student's educational record.
+FERPA grants adult students (18 and older) the following rights: